 9. Work In Progress

 If you have approval from your client, don’t hesitate to share work that’s currently on the boards.
-Whether a building under construction, a new prototype hardware idea or something that’s currently being planned for development, work that’s in progress offers a unique glimpse into the creative process.
+Whether a building under construction, a new prototype hardware idea or something currently being planned for development, work in progress offers a unique glimpse into the creative process.
 At the same time, it can inspire readers to follow up and track a company’s work over time.

 10. Employee Interviews